Draeken/articles/level_design/01HowAndWhy.md

 - don't make it predictable
 - landmark: use it to help the player know where he is, to remember the place
 - interactivity: every bit of interactivity helps removing the static world feeling.
+- pickups can give hint of direction to take
+- preview cool part of the level that will appears at the end (climax) right at the start, to pique their interest and hook them.

+The player should feel the coldness of the place, the anger in the character, the pain of the loss, the darkness of the labyrinth, the warmth of the sun on the skin, the sea spray in their face, and the smell of the sewers.